clux/logule/Readme.md

-It favours a combination of Dependency Injection and environment variable based control to allow for both tree-based log level filtration (via DI), and globally controllable log levels (via evars).
+It favours a combination of Dependency Injection and environment variable based control to allow for both tree-based log level filtration (via DI), and globally controllable log levels (via env-vars).

 ## Usage
 Basic usage: